 The Montessori method fosters independence and self-direction through the thoughtful design of each material, through the child-sized layout of the environment, and through the way the adult interacts with the child.
 When children have more control over their learning, they work harder, perform better, retain more information, and are more creative and joyful.

-Montessori is the method of education which
+Montessori is a method of education which allows

 - choose materials specific to his interest and stage of development

-> examine things with all his senses
+- examine and discover with all their senses

-> follow his own pace
+- follow their own pace

-a brief history
+a brief history of Montessori education

 Her method expanded beyond children from 3-6 years old to children of all ages, from pregnancy to 18 years old.
 Maria Montessori and her family started the Association Montessori Internationale (AMI) to preserve the integrity of the Montessori method.
 AMI still upholds the highest standards of Montessori education globally.

 Montessori education is now the most popular education method in the world, used in 25,000 schools in 144 countries for over 100 years, and validated by research articles in the top scientific journals.
 The reason it has worked so well for so long, in any geography, is because she developed it through a scientifically rigorous method of observing children and responding.

 The best way to honour Dr. Montessori is to remember the importance of observation with our own children.
 Like her, let’s approach our children with curiosity and trust rather than with preconceived ideas of their capabilities.
 Let’s provide opportunities for development and then sit back to see what they do, without any interference from us.
 Let’s be present with them because it really isn’t possible to observe clearly unless we are anchored in the moment.
 This will not only help us to better support our children’s needs, it will also make parenting much more relaxed, joyful and fun.